You’ve probably seen your dog stretch but extreme stretching in a dog is a red flag.

 Like humans, some dogs stretch merely to enjoy the sensation.

 In general, excessive stretching is harmless.
 With aging comes more excellent stretching, splooting, grunting, and gurgling.
 Less flexible, their stomach is sometimes suspect.

-As you keep bringing them to the vet for monthly exams, you shouldn’t need to worry.
+You shouldn’t need to worry as you keep bringing them to the vet for monthly exams.
 You need to improve your dog’s capacity and reduce excessive stretching.

 Try to take them swimming or using physiotherapy.

 Even if they aren’t rigid, it will help them get frequent low-impact activity.
 Examine your pet’s ankles, wrists, hands, and toes for swelling or movement issues.

-These mentioned are very common reasons among dogs.
-If you detect any strange behavior, see a veterinarian as soon as possible.
+These mentioned are the principal reasons for dogs.
+See a veterinarian if you detect any strange behavior as soon as possible.

 Why Do Dogs Stretch After Waking Up?

 So if you see your dog stretching as it wakes up, don’t worry.
 This is a dog’s natural way.
 When old dogs wake up, they stretch, expecting something terrible to happen.

 Dogs are naturally territorial hunters.
 Whether for a hunt or a conflict, it must relax its muscles immediately.